lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 ### Risk

-What happens when the browser is instructed an incorrect MIME type for a content, or not at all entirely?
+What happens when the browser is instructed an incorrect MIME type, or not at all entirely?
 In such a case, the browser will attempt to guess the content type by reading and interpreting the content data.
 This action is referred to as _MIME Sniffing_.

 > More information on MIME Sniffing can be found in the official [MIME Sniffing standard](https://mimesniff.spec.whatwg.org/).